 It’s a good idea to get on a regular feeding schedule with your turtle and make sure you feed it not only an appropriate amount of food but the right food as well.

-I outlined this in greater depth here, but as far as a good feeding schedule is concerned, here are some rough guidelines:
+I outlined this in greater depth in my article how much to feed a turtle, but as far as a good feeding schedule is concerned, here are some rough guidelines:

 - Feed babies and juveniles (turtles up to 1 year of age) once a day.

 - Give young adults food every other day.